Tunnel Vision (1976 film): Segments

 Various news broadcasts are also seen, as are commercials for bogus products and services.
 A "criminals wanted" segment fingers the Pep Boys as robbing 85,000 fans at the Los Angeles Memorial Coliseum during a Los Angeles Rams-Minnesota Vikings game in 1981.

 One public service announcement features a nude Dody Dorn, who later became an award-winning film editor.
 Another involves Vitabrain Capsulised Library, vitamins containing classic literature.

 The closing credits contain the following disclaimer: "This film is intended as a comic parody of commercial television programming.
 The persons and scenes shown are presented only in that spirit and not as a serious reflection of reality."

+Reception

+The New York Times review read, "'Tunnelvision,' it doesn't die alone, it threatens to take you with it."

+The film grossed $113,829 in its opening three days from 14 theaters in Chicago (8), Los Angeles (4) and Boston (2).